-Effective: PFIs are encouraged to apply these requirements to existing loans in process as of June 9, 2020; however, they must be applied to loans with application dates on or after June 11, 2020 until further notice.
+Effective: PFIs are encouraged to apply these requirements to existing loans in process as of June 9, 2020; however, they must be applied to loans with application dates on or after June 11, 2020.
+The updated requirements to obtain three business depository account statements (increased from two statements) with an unaudited profit and loss statement and to review the depository account statements to support the level of business revenue reported in the current YTD profit and loss statement were effective for loan applications dated on and after December 14, 2020.
+All policies are effective until further notice.
+(Updated November 24, 2020)